 2. Use extra takes

 Whilst shooting, consider when a couple of extra takes might be useful.
 For example, you may be shooting a scene and you may not feel 100% about a first take.
-There is no harm is shooting a couple of extra takes so that your video editor has some options to work with; they may be able to see pros and cons in the editing room that you aren’t able to see on location.
+There is no harm in shooting a couple of extra takes so that your video editor has some options to work with; they may be able to see pros and cons in the editing room that you aren’t able to see on location.

 3. Getting the sound right

 Many people producing video fail to see the importance of good sound… until the first time they are faced with really poorly recorded sound in the editing room (and then they shouldn’t make the same mistake again!).
-There are quite few things you can do to give your video editor a fighting chance with your sound.
+There are quite a few things you can do to give your video editor a fighting chance with your sound:

 a) make sure you are using the correct equipment for the occasion (e.g. a directional microphone for interviews).

 b) ensure that you take all of the correct equipment with you on your shoot – including spare batteries (for radio microphones for example).

 c) make sure that you record a ‘wild track’ of the sound at each location.
 Sometimes, all an editor needs is some silence from a particular location to fill gaps – you would be surprised how difficult this is to find in a recording when it hasn’t been captured intentionally.